1. Writing a Multi Layer Feedforward Neural Network from Scratch

 for softmax.

-3.1.4 Next create a method to perfom activation.
+3.1.4 Next create a method to perform activation.

 def apply_activation(self, x):